-Criteria for selecting Law Review staff emphasize enthusiasm for the project goals, a willingness to devote substantial time, and demonstrated writing ability.
+Criteria for selecting Law Review staff emphasize enthusiasm for the project goals, willingness to make a substantial time commitment, demonstrated academic and writing ability, and relevant skills and work experience.
 Students are eligible to participate after successful completion of their first year.